Time Series as Images: Vision Transformer for Irregularly Sampled Time Series: More Details on Time Series Line Graph Image Creation

-Using these methods to narrow the range of y-axis means some extreme values will be removed and not displayed in the plotted line graph.
-The comparison of model performance trained on images created with different strategies is shown in Table~\ref{tab:ablation_2}.
-We observe that these three methods that remove extreme values hurt the performance, except SD on PAM dataset.
-Although they narrow the value range and highlight the dynamic patterns of line graphs, they discard the extreme values which might be informative themselves.
-This observation suggests that our approach might not need data preprocessing on the time series, which further proves its advantage in simplicity.
+The performance comparison of models trained on images created with different strategies is shown in Table~\ref{tab:ablation_2}.
+We observe that the methods that remove extreme values hurt the performance, except for SD on the PAM dataset.
+Although these methods narrow the value range and highlight the dynamic patterns of line graphs, they discard the extreme values that might be informative themselves.
+Therefore, we stick with the default way that sets the axis limits as the range of all observed values.

-\textbf{Grid Layout and Image Size.~} We conducted experiments to investigate the influence of grid layouts and image sizes on performance.
-Specifically, for a fair comparison of different grid layouts, we fixed the size of each grid cell as $64\times64$ and alter the grid layouts.
-The results on P19, P12, and PAM datasets are listed in Table~\ref{tab:grid_p19}, Table~\ref{tab:grid_p12}, and Table~\ref{tab:grid_pam}, respectively.
-As can be seen, the square grid layouts achieve consistently good results on three datasets.
-We conjecture that this is because the square layout ensures that the distance between any two line graphs is shortest.
-We also tried directly setting the image size as standard $224\times224$, and found the performance differences are marginal, showing that our method is robust to various image sizes.